How To Offer Help … Don’t

 You’re in the middle of a great meeting with a new connection—let’s call him Michael—and you see the potential for a highly-valuable, mutually-beneficial relationship.

-Wanting to make a good impression (and lay a strong foundation for the relationship), you wrap up the meeting with an attempt to uncover the challenges he’s currently facing to see if you can help.
-And despite the best of intentions, it’s at this crucial moment that you make the common (but grave) mistake of asking, “Hey, before we wrap this up … How can I help you?”
+Wanting to make a good impression (and lay a strong foundation for the relationship), you wrap up the meeting with an attempt to uncover the challenges he’s currently facing to see how to offer help.
+And despite the best intentions, it’s at this crucial moment that you make the common (but grave) mistake of asking, “Hey before we wrap this up … How can I help you?”

 Am I really saying it’s wrong to offer your help?
 Absolutely.
 Let me explain.